-None of those men had a "formula fast" that was the only “right” way.
+Though convinced of its great value, none of these men had a formula for fasting that they considered to be the only “right” way.
 Fasting is about the condition of the heart, not the number of days.
 Each time that I have fasted for forty days, it was because I felt impressed by God to do so.

 So, start slowly.
 Fast for one meal a day, or one day a week, or one week a month.
 Build up your spiritual muscles so that you will be prepared in a period of several months to fast for an extended 40 day period.

 The Bible Recounts Primarily Two Types of Fasts

 A partial fast is described in the book of Daniel.
 Although the water fast seemed to be the custom of the prophet, there was a three-week period in which he only abstained from “delicacies,” meat and wine (Daniel 10:3).

 The two primary types mentioned in the Bible are the “absolute” and “supernatural absolute” fasts.
 These are total fasts-no food (solid or liquid) and no water.
 Paul went on an absolute fast for three days following his encounter with Jesus on the road to Damascus (Acts 9:9).
 Moses and Elijah engaged in what must be considered a supernatural absolute fast of forty days (Deuteronomy 9:9; 1 Kings 19:8).

 I strongly advise you to drink plenty of liquids as you fast.
 Obviously, if God leads you to undertake an absolute fast, you should obey.
 If so, be certain, to the best of your ability, that God is leading you.

 Water-only fasts that last for more than several days need to be undertaken with complete rest and under medical supervision because of the extreme danger of over-toxification, breakdown of vital body tissues and loss of electrolytes.